PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 differential tests cover simple and legacy left branches with and without fan-out, and the sole production call supplies the Session LayoutState.

+Conv1D-shim Squeeze/unary/BatchMatMul canonicalization is owned by
+`passes/conv1d_batchmatmul_layout.py`.
+The owner accepts one typed NHWC-to-NCHW Transpose, an explicit singleton Squeeze, zero or more strict supported unary operators, and a left-hand BatchMatMul tail.
+Every changed intermediate is private and single-consumer; the source may be a public input, a constant, or a uniquely produced earlier tensor.
+The right operand and BatchMatMul output are also validated for unique producers, graph order, dtype, per-tensor quantization, contracted dimensions, broadcast batch shape, and concrete output shape.

+The exact axis mapping determines the only permitted rewrite.
+Removing a transposed channel singleton yields the same `[N,H,W]` rank-three order, so `adjX` is preserved.
+Removing either supported spatial singleton changes `[N,C,L]` to `[N,L,C]`; all Squeeze and unary shape/signature metadata swaps its last two axes and `adjX` is toggled.
+In both cases the effective left matrix, right operand, and BatchMatMul output shape are proved identical before mutation.
+The batch dimension may retain a dynamic signature.

+The Squeeze consumes the original NHWC tensor at the mapped source axis, the original unary and BatchMatMul objects retain their unrelated options and ONNX provenance, and the boundary Transpose is removed through the same `ModelIRGraphIndex`.
+Floating or produced permutation constants, fan-out, public changed intermediates, right-operand placement, shape/dtype/grid mismatches, per-axis quantization, duplicate producers, and backward consumers are complete no-ops.
+The sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter